scottgigante-immunai/pre-commit-hooks/README.md

 Check makefile syntax
   - Replaces leading spaces with tabs
   - Runs `make --dry-run` to check syntax

+#### `check-case-insensitive-paths`
+Ensures that no two files or directories exist that would conflict in a case-insensitive filesystem.

 ### As a standalone package